A robust online presence is great for your personal brand and executive job search, but people make social media mistakes.

 - Town where you were born

-In most cases, you should not provide any of this information to employers until you have accepted a job offer.
+In most cases, you should not provide any of this information to employers until you have formally accepted a job offer.

 More about safeguarding your online identity in my post, The Online Safety and Privacy Dilemma in Executive Job Search.